Share

 • Bilirubin imbalance

 Bilirubin, a breakdown product of hemoglobin, is normally metabolized and excreted by the liver.
 In liver dysfunction or failure, bilirubin and other substances such as bile acids may accumulate.
-Elevated levels of these compounds can have harmful effects on particularly hepatic and other cellular functions.
+Elevated levels of these compounds can have harmful effects on hepatic and other cellular functions.

 • Removal of bilirubin